 Your Great Lakes Spa® is manufactured to operate in any outdoor environment.
 If you live in an area where the danger of freezing exists, however, you must take extra precautions to insure that your spa will operate properly.
 If you plan to operate your spa throughout the winter, be sure that the thermostat is set to keep the water warm.
-In addition, in freezing temperatures it is recommended that the timer not be used to shut the system off.
+In addition, in freezing temperatures it is recommended that more frequent filtration cycles be selected.
 If you intend on closing down your spa for the winter, you should follow the winterizing procedures listed below:

 - 1. Drain the spa as explained in the "Draining Your Spa" section. - 2.
 Briefly (15 seconds) run the air blower to be sure the air blower lines are clear of water. - 3.
 Be sure that all water is removed from the spa. - 4.
 Shut off all electrical power at the breaker box. - 5.
-Disconnect the equipment module from the spa and bring it to a warm area.
-You should have a qualified electrician disconnect electric.
-Removing the equipment module will also allow the water in the spa lines to drain. - 6.
+Disconnect the unions from the equipment module to allow the water in the spa lines to drain. - 6.
 Remove the filter element from the filter housing and see that the filter housing is dry.
 If there is water in the filter housing use a sponge to remove the water.
 If the water is left in the filter housing it will freeze and cause the housing to crack. - 7.
 Cover your spa with a waterproof, water shedding cover.
-You can use your thermal cover over the spa, but be sure that it is securely fastened and will not accumulate snow.
+You can use your thermal cover